Predicting and assessing complex plant-environment interactions

 Katie Pabody

 Hello, my name is Katie Pabody.
 I am currently a master’s student at Tennessee Technological University.
 I am originally from Ithaca, New York and obtained my bachelor’s degree in Animal Behavior, Ecology, and Conservation at Canisius College in Buffalo, New York.
-Since then, I have spent the past couple of years moving around working as an invasive species and wildlife technician.
-Most recently, I was working as a Tern and Plover Monitoring Technician for the U.S. Army Corps of Engineers in Riverdale, North Dakota.
+Prior to starting my master’s, I spent a few years moving around working as an invasive species and wildlife technician–the most recent position being as a Tern and Plover Monitoring Technician for the U.S. Army Corps of Engineers in Riverdale, North Dakota.
 I am working with Dr. Kinmonth to study integrated pest management strategies for sustainable agriculture.
 I am excited to share our work with the local community.
 In my free time, I love exploring new places and eating good food.

 Alexis Mears